wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

 = 2.5.9.2 - 2013-11-26 =
-* fixed issue automatic newsletter not going out when using Wysija's php cron in Settings > Advanced "No thanks!
-I have enough visitors on my site.
-Their visits will trigger Wysija's cron automatically."
+* fixed issue automatic newsletter not going out when using Wysija's cron triggered by visitors pageview in Settings > Advanced
+* fixed issue wrong separator in export file(CSV or Excel)

 = 2.5.9.1 - 2013-11-18 =
 * fixed newsletters not being saved in Chrome at visual editor level